Youssef Akrout

-Youssef Akrout (born 15 November 1990, in Tunis) is a Tunisian sailor.
-He competed at the 2012 and 2016 Summer Olympics in the Men's Laser class.
+Youssef Akrout (born 15 November 1990) is a Tunisian sailor in the Laser and Laser Radial classes and sailing coach.

+Biography

+Akrout was born in Tunis and represented Sport Nautique Bizertin.
 After winning the Laser event at the 2011 All-Africa Games, Akrout was the only Tunisian sailing competitor at the 2012 Summer Olympics.
+He competed at the 2012 in the men's Laser class.
+Akrout finished 45th.

 He gained a place for Tunisia in the men's Laser event at the 2016 Olympics through his performance at the 2014 World Championship.
-He also won the 2015 African Laser and Laser Radial Championship.
+He also won the 2015 African Laser and Laser Radial Championships.
+In the 2016 Summer Olympics, he finished 34th in the Laser event.

+In 2016, he sailed his Laser dinghy from Haouaria in Tunisia to Mazara del Vallo on Sicily in 17 hours and 34 minutes.
+Akrout then took on a coaching career, first in Stavanger Seilforening of Norway, then in Chicago, before he became head coach of Stavanger Seilforening.